IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 ## Released Models 🤗

 We have released several models fine-tuned with Shears.
-Find them in the table below:
+Find them in the Table below:

 | Name                                                                                                                  | Super-network                                                                                                     | Sparsity | Train Data                                                                                                               |
 |-----------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|